How To Care For Resin Flooring

-After you’ve invested in a high quality flooring system, it’s essential that a regular cleaning routine is adopted to safeguard your floor for years of use, and to ensure it stays in the best condition.
+After you’ve invested in a high quality flooring system, it’s essential that a regular cleaning routine is adopted to safeguard your resin flooring for years of use, and to ensure it stays in the best condition.

 Not only will this will enhance the appearance of your floor by removing any dirt and contamination, but it will also ensure that your floor is kept safe, hygienic and free from slip hazards.

-We recommend the following process to be followed from the initial installation of your resin floor:
+We recommend the following process to be followed from the initial installation of your resin flooring:

 - Undertake an initial clean once the flooring has been installed